Fairbanks Experiment Farm

 UAF photo by JR Ancheta

 In 1906, the federal government created the Fairbanks Experiment Farm as part of a network of agricultural experiment stations across Alaska.
-The Fairbanks location later was chosen by Congress to serve as Alaska’s first university, the Alaska Agricultural College and School of Mines, which opened in 1922.
+The Fairbanks location was later chosen to serve as Alaska’s first university, which opened to students in 1922.
+In 1931, the Fairbanks Experiment Farm was turned over to UAF to manage and eventually became part of the Agricultural and Forestry Experiment Station.

-In 1931, ownership of the farm was transferred from the federal government to UAF’s predecessor institution, the agricultural and mining school.
-Today, the Agricultural and Forestry Experiment Station is administered by UAF and includes the Fairbanks Experiment Farm, the Matanuska Experiment Farm and Extension Center, and the Delta Junction field research site.
+Today, the Agricultural and Forestry Experiment Station is administered by UAF and includes the Fairbanks Experiment Farm, the Matanuska Experiment Farm and Extension Center, the Delta Junction field research site, and various labs across the Troth Yeddha’ Campus.

 The Fairbanks Experiment Farm today has 260 acres of cropland and 50 acres of forestland.
-The complex, on West Tanana Drive, includes facilities typical to a working farm, including a barn, maintenance shop, feed mill, forage dryer, hay storage, loafing shed, old barn silo and machine shed.
-The experiment farm manager’s residence sits among horticulture and agronomy buildings, a fertilizer storage shed and the visitor’s center.
-Three wood-fired pottery kilns built for the art department’s use are also housed in a shed on the farm grounds.
+The complex on West Tanana Drive includes facilities typical to a working farm, including a barn, maintenance shop, feed mill, grain bins, grain dryers, hay storage, loafing shed, old barn silo and machine shed.
+It also has a horticulture lab and office building, a farmhouse, a controlled environment agriculture laboratory, seasonal greenhouses and even three wood-fired pottery kilns used by the Art Department.
+The Georgeson Botanical Garden is also located on the farm.